peakshift/bitcoin-ux/payments/introduction.md

 This is may not be suitable if you want to make a small payment to a vendor at your local market — but if you're making or receiving a payment from someone accross the world the benefits are made very clear as the current banking and financial system can be quite restrictive, and expensive for some.

-### Lightning Payments — A micro-payment network
+### Lightning Payments — A micro-payment network for every day payments

 To meet the demands of our modern economy — movement of money needs to be borderless, secure, fast, and cheap.

 The Lightning Network is part of the bitcoin ecosystem that will power this economy.
 It allows for near-instant payments at much lower fees.
 This is possible because extends bitcoin in a way that does not record each payment on-chain.

+#### A Network of Payment Channels and Settlement

-If two parties want make payments between themselves often, they can lock up some funds together on-chain then bypass recording their subsequent payments on-chain.
-This is known as a payment channel and Lightning is a network of payment channels each connected to one another and which payments to any other channel can be routed through.
+If two parties want to make payments between themselves often, they can lock up some funds together on-chain.
+Then they are able to bypass recording their subsequent payments with one another on-chain.

+This is known as a payment channel, and Lightning is essentially a network of payment channels which a sender's payment can be routed through to reach any other beneficiary.

-The parties only need to make a final settlement on-chain when that relationship ends and they want to "close" the channel.
+The parties only need to make a final settlement on-chain if that relationship ends and they want to "close" the channel.
 Lighting payments gains us some privacy since the payments are not individually recorded on-chain in a transaction only the final settlement is.

+#### Who to open a payment channel with?

+Its possible to connect two computers together to share files or even make calls without the internet — but if you want to then send a file to someone outside of this network you would go to a Telcom (ISP) to get a connection to the global information network.
+The same with lightning — you can connect to a Lightning Service Provider (LSP) which would provide you access to a larger network of payment channels, a global payment network.

 [^1]: https://bitcoin.org/en/protect-your-privacy